 Home Page Next

 In April 2008 I was awarded a PhD by The Open University in recognition of my research into the musical acoustics of bells, and in particular their strike pitch or strike note.
-Substantial changes to this site are needed to reflect the findings.
-Meanwhile, three introductory articles and the full text of the thesis are now available on the website.
+The full text of the thesis and three introductory articles are available on the website.

 This web site is devoted to an investigation into the sound and tuning of church bells.
 A specially developed software package (Wavanal) has provided new results and insights both into how bells produce the sound they do, and the factors affecting the quality or timbre of a bell sound.
 Wavanal runs on a standard multi-media PC and yet allows more detailed analysis than expensive spectrum analysers.
 The software is free and can be downloaded here.
 The site includes comparisons between numerous peals of bells, a brief history of bell tuning and a collection of classic papers on the subject.